sebastianconcept/Mapless/README.md

 identified := repository findOne: DummyPerson atId: guy id.

-"Loads all instances of that class that were stored in that database." all := repository findAll: DummyPerson.
+"Loads all instances of that class that were stored in that database." allOrEmpty := repository findAll: DummyPerson.

-"Query to load all the instances that match the condition (or receive an empty collection)." some := repository findAll: DummyPerson where: [ :each | each lastName = 'Peterson' ].
+"Query to load all the instances that match the condition." someOrEmpty := repository findAll: DummyPerson where: [ :each | each lastName = 'Peterson' ].

-"Conditionally loading one instance (or nil)." one := repository findOne: DummyPerson where: [ :each | each lastName = 'Peterson' ].
+"Conditionally loading the first matching instance." oneOrNil := repository findOne: DummyPerson where: [ :each | each lastName = 'Peterson' ].
 ```

 ## Installation